laggykiller/sticker-convert/README.md

 ## Downloads
 - [Pre-compiled releases](https://github.com/laggykiller/sticker-convert/releases) for Windows and MacOS.
 (Unzip the downloaded file and run `sticker-convert`)
 - [Docker image](https://hub.docker.com/r/laggykiller/sticker-convert) for running CLI on Linux.
 - [Try in Google Colab without downloading](https://colab.research.google.com/github/laggykiller/sticker-convert/blob/master/sticker_convert_colab.ipynb) (Requires Google account), which runs the code on Google server and get the result from Google Drive.
-However, it maybe slower than running on your computer.
+However, it maybe slower than running on your computer. (~50 seconds per file if not converting to .apng, ~4 minute per file if you convert to .apng)

 ## Table of contents
 - [Compatibility](#compatibility)